Mounir313/AuctionHouse/README.md

 - Custom HTML5 semantic structure is implemented for SEO and accessibility.
 - Sections are divided logically: Home, Categories, Buy & Sell, and Item Search.
 - **Imagery**
-- 'notes on where you obtain the images for your website'
+- I got the images from different sites on Google, and they are free to use images and logo.
 - **Wireframes**
 ![Screenshot 2025-04-30 195617](https://github.com/user-attachments/assets/5e820b5c-6227-44d8-b9ef-f2cc7e37a4d3)
 ![Screenshot 2025-04-30 195859](https://github.com/user-attachments/assets/c192f8f2-67de-4a10-886c-f23e84a7e5f4)